-The Andrew Carnegie Prize in Mind and Brain Science Lecture
+The Andrew Carnegie Prize in Mind and Brain Sciences Lecture

 Established by the Carnegie Corporation of New York as part of its centennial celebration, the Carnegie Prize in Mind and Brain Sciences recognizes trailblazers in the brain and behavioral sciences whose research has helped advance the field and its applications.
 Each year, the winner is invited to Carnegie Mellon University's campus to deliver a scientific talk and they are presented with an original piece of artwork commissioned from artist Greg Dunn.
 The prize also awards a one-year graduate fellowship to a CMU student, who will typically have the opportunity to visit the recipient's lab.

 Julius Silver Professor of Psychology and Neural Science and Collegiate Professor at New York University

 Visual attention is essential for visual perception.
 I will discuss how endogenous (voluntary) and exogenous (involuntary) attention differentially alter performance, featural representations and cortical activity.
 I will present converging evidence from psychophysics, neuroimaging (fMRI), neurostimulation (TMS) and computational modeling.
 Together, these studies reveal how attention shapes perception by altering the processing of basic visual dimensions.